r-hub/blog/content/post/2021-01-05-oauth2/index.md

 Make sure you never publish a file with unedited tokens!
 E.g. for vcr read the [security docs](https://books.ropensci.org/http-testing/vcr-security.html).

-How to you test OAuth 2.0 with R?
+How do you test OAuth 2.0 with R?
 ---------------------------------

 If you want to test how your package handles different OAuth 2.0 scenarios, you might be interested in the [OAuth 2.0 apps provided by the webfakes package](http://webfakes.r-lib.org/articles/oauth.html).